Introduction

 Suppose a

-He takes 3 different brands of petrol represent by A, B, and C.
+researcher wants to check different brands of petrol consumption per kilometre.
+He takes 3 different brands of petrol, represented by A, B, and C.

-effects affecting the consumption of petrol are:
+The factors affecting the consumption of petrol are:

 ·